Kernel-Based Reinforcement Learning: A Finite-Time Analysis: Introduction

 In this paper, we focus on the online learning problem in MDPs with large or continuous state-action spaces.
 We suppose that the state-action set $\stateactionspace$ is equipped with a known \emph{metric}.
 For instance, this is typically the case in continuous control problems in which the state space is a subset of $\RR^d$ equipped with the Euclidean metric.
-We propose an algorithm based on non-parametric kernel estimators of the reward and transition functions of the underlying MDP.
-One of the main advantages of this approach is that it applies to problems with possibly infinite state-action sets without relying on any kind of discretization.
-This is particularly useful when we have a way to assess the similarity of state-action pairs (by defining a metric), but we do not have prior information on the shape of the state-action space in order to construct a good discretization.
+As shown by \citet{Ormoneit2002} and \citet{barreto2016practical}, smoothing-kernel approaches converge asymptotically to an optimal policy and perform well empirically in a wide range of continuous MDPs.
+In this paper, we tackle the problem of \emph{exploration} in such approaches, by proposing an \emph{optimistic} algorithm based on smoothing-kernel estimators of the reward and transition functions of the underlying MDP.
+The advantages of this approach are: \begin{enumerate*}[label=(\roman*)] \item it requires weak assumptions on the MDP, \item it allows us to easily provide expert knowledge to the algorithm through kernel design, and \item it applies to problems with possibly infinite states without relying on any kind of discretization. \end{enumerate*}

+\paragraph{Related work} Kernel-based RL (KBRL) using smoothing kernels has been initially proposed by \citet{Ormoneit2002}, who analyzed the algorithm assuming that transitions are generated from \emph{independent} samples, and provide \emph{asymptotic} convergence guarantees. \citet{barreto2016practical} propose a stochastic factorization technique to reduce the computational complexity of KBRL.
+In this paper, we provide a modification of KBRL that collects data \emph{online} and for which we prove \emph{finite-time} regret guarantees under weak conditions on the MDP.
+Under stronger conditions, that use positive-define kernels defining reproducing kernel Hilbert spaces (RKHS) or Gaussian Processes, regret bounds are provided by \citet{pmlr-v89-chowdhury19a}, \citet{chowdhury2020no} and \citet{yang2020provably}.

-\textbf{Related work}~~ Regret minimization in finite MDPs has been extensively studied both in model-based and model-free settings.
-While model-based algorithms~\cite{jaksch2010near, Azar2017, Zanette2019} use the estimated rewards and transitions to perform planning at each episode, model-free algorithms~\cite{Jin2018} directly build an estimate of the optimal Q-function that is updated incrementally.
+Regret minimization in finite MDPs has been extensively studied both in model-based and model-free settings.
+While model-based algorithms~\citep{jaksch2010near, Azar2017, Zanette2019} use the estimated rewards and transitions to perform planning at each episode, model-free algorithms~\citep{Jin2018} directly build an estimate of the optimal Q-function that is updated incrementally.